 More than 80 percent of smartphone use involves one app or another.

-There’s an app for just about anything these days, and you might use your phone to engage with friends on social media, to order some shopping, to check your bank balance, or even to watch a movie.
+There’s an app for just about anything these days, and you might use your phone to engage with friends on social media, order some shopping, check your bank balance, or even watch a movie.

-But look at the most popular downloads on Google Play or Apple’s App Store, and one thing is immediately obvious, 25 percent of the apps downloaded are games.
+But look at the most popular downloads on Google Play or Apple’s App Store; one thing is immediately apparent: 25 percent of the apps downloaded are games.

-That’s a country mile higher than the second most popular category, which is at 10 percent.
+That’s a country mile higher than the second most popular category, at 10 percent.

-Gaming used to be seen as something for either kid or for nerds who have never grown up and even I play games to pass time.
+Gaming used to be seen as something for either kids or nerds who have never grown up, and even I play games to pass the time.

-Over the past decade, gaming has become a mainstream leisure activity for all including our son who loves to play kids games of course.
+Over the past decade, gaming has become a mainstream leisure activity for all, including our son, who loves to play kids’ games.

 And the smartphone has driven the revolution for gamers.

-It has led to an increase in games that are aimed squarely at the adult market, from social-focused sims of the Farmville genre to word games such as Words With Friends to casino platforms that are strictly adult only.
+It has led to an increase in games aimed squarely at the adult market, from social-focused sims of the Farmville genre to word games such as Words With Friends to casino platforms that are strictly adult-only.

 In 2020, more than 50 percent of gaming takes place on mobile.
 In other words, mobile gaming is more popular than PC and console gaming combined.